 Mechanical pressure gauges require no external power and provide a reliable means of accurate pressure measurement.
-To properly select a pressure gauge you need to consider the process medium (liquid or gas it will be used on), range, environment, accuracy, dial size, connection and mounting requirements.
+To properly select a pressure gauge you need to consider the following:

 3. Pressure Gauge Range